 JEFFREY MCCLURKEN, PRINCIPAL INVESTIGATOR

-Jeffrey McClurken is Professor of History and American Studies and Special Assistant to the Provost for Teaching, Technology, and Innovation at the University of Mary Washington.
-He oversees the Division of Teaching and Learning Technologies, the Center for Teaching Excellence and Innovation, the Digital Knowledge Center, and the operations of the Hurley Convergence Center.
+Jeffrey McClurken is Chief of Staff and Clerk of the Board at the University of Mary Washington, as well as Professor of History and American Studies.
+He oversees the Division of Teaching and Learning Technologies and the Digital Knowledge Center at UMW.
 His PhD in American History is from Johns Hopkins University.
 Dr. McClurken’s research areas include the history of the Civil War, veterans, families, the Pinkertons, mental institutions, the 19th-Century American South, and the digital humanities.
 His book, Take Care of the Living: Reconstructing the Confederate Veteran Family in Virginia, was published by the University of Virginia Press in 2009.
 He was the 2014 Teaching with Technology winner of the Virginia State Council of Higher Education’s Outstanding Faculty Award, and The Princeton Review named him one of The Best 300 Professors in 2012.

 LEAH TAMS, PROGRAM ASSOCIATE